 Nope.
 Jessica is still going to be on Netflix, as is all Marvel Netflix Universe product for the foreseeable future, despite all series in the universe now out of production.

 Q: So Disney joins Netflix in the streaming wars.
 And more are coming?

-Yep: Warner Media is expecting to launch a streaming service in 2020, as is NBCUniversal.
+Yep: Warner Media is launching a streaming service in 2020, as is NBCUniversal.

 Q: That’s a lot of streaming services.
 How will I pay for them all?

 Many consumers have the same question.
 With everyone and their cousin launching a streaming service, the costs are going to add up quick.
 Might want to consult your accountant.